-On September 8, 1942, Ullmann, along with his third wife Elizabeth, was deported to Terezín.
-For a short time, he lived nearby his two previous wives and one of his sons, who had been sent to Terezín in an earlier transport.
-Ullman’s two children from his second marriage mannaged to escape to Sweden and then England in one of the few humanitarian transports permitted by German officials.
+On September 8, 1942, Ullmann, along with his third wife Elizabeth, were deported to Terezín.
+For a short time, he lived near his two previous wives and one of his sons, who had been sent to Terezín in an earlier transport.
+Ullman’s two children from his second marriage mannaged to escape to Sweden and then to England in one of the few humanitarian transports permitted by German officials.

 Ullmann quickly became one of the leading figures in the camp’s musical life.
 He was active in Terezín during a time when musical and cultural activity was officially promoted by Nazi officials.
 As such, he was assigned to the Administration of Free Time Activities (Freizeitgestaltung) as a music critic and organizer of musical rehearsals.
 Luckily, many of his critiques of performances and individual musicians were preserved, shedding light on the culture and participants of the musical life in Terezín.
 Ullmann’s light work load through the Freizeitgestaltung enabled him to focus his energies elsewhere.
 In addition to his formal duties, Ullmann organized a large number of concerts under the auspices of the “Studio for New Music,” an informal group that he founded to support musicians interned in Terezín, and to give public performances of their work.